USNS Observation Island

 USNS Observation Island (T-AGM-23) was built as the Mariner-class merchant ship Empire State Mariner for the United States Maritime Commission, launched 15 August 1953, and operated by United States Lines upon delivery on 24 February 1954, making voyages for the Military Sea Transportation Service (MSTS) until going into reserve at Mobile, Alabama on 9 November 1954.

 Title was transferred to the United States Navy on 10 September 1956 and, after conversion, the ship was renamed Observation Island.
 On commissioning the ship was classified as the "experimental miscellaneous auxiliary" (EAG), USS Observation Island (EAG-154) supporting fleet ballistic missile development.
 Observation Island was the platform for the first at-sea firing of the Polaris missile in 1959.
-On 1 April 1968 Observation Island was redesignated as a miscellaneous auxiliary USS Observation Island (AG-154).
-She was the platform for first at-sea firing of the Poseidon missile in 1969.
+On 1 April 1968, Observation Island was redesignated as a miscellaneous auxiliary USS Observation Island (AG-154).
+She was the platform for the first at-sea firing of the Poseidon missile in 1969.